 There are two forms of seborrhea: oily (oleosa) and dry (sicca).
-It is not uncommon to combination skin.
-A combination of both forms can be common.
+It is not uncommon to have combination skin, just like people!
 A change in the amount and quality of the oily skin secretions (sebum) causes this condition.
 Excessive skin peeling and the flakes on your cat's coat are caused by an imbalance between new and dying skin cells.

 Dandruff can also be observed in cats with no dermatological disease, and it is usually due to a lack of grooming.
 This can be caused by: